-- Based on net premiums written, excluding amounts attributable to the 'other' segment (Watford) - (2) Includes casualty, professional liability, executive assurance, healthcare, contract binding, and excess motor - (3) Includes insurance for lenders products, alternative markets, and other insurance and reinsurance - (4) Includes reinsurance for proportional motor, trade credit, surety, workers' compensation catastrophe, and other
+- Based on net premiums written, excluding amounts attributable to the "other" segment (Watford). - 2.
+Includes casualty, professional liability, executive assurance, healthcare, contract binding and excess motor. - 3.
+Includes insurance for lenders products, alternative markets and other insurance and reinsurance. - 4.
+Includes reinsurance for proportional motor, trade credit, surety, workers' compensation catastrophe and other.

 We have large aggregate exposures to natural catastrophic events including floods, tsunamis, windstorms, earthquakes, hailstorms, tornadoes, severe winter weather, fires, droughts and other natural disasters.
 We monitor our exposure to catastrophic events and periodically reevaluate the estimated probable maximum loss for such exposures.
 We utilize natural catastrophe modeling techniques to estimate loss from catastrophic events.
-Our approach to the evaluation of underwriting risk from natural catastrophes employs both proprietary and vendor-based models to inform risk assumption and reinsurance purchasing decisions designed to manage our exposure to catastrophic events.
-We actively monitor and evaluate the impact of changes in the vendorbased systems and adjust our evaluation of risk, as necessary.
+Our approach to evaluating underwriting risk from natural catastrophes employs both proprietary and vendor-based models to inform risk assumption and reinsurance purchasing decisions designed to manage our exposure to catastrophic events.
+We actively monitor and evaluate the impact of changes in the vendor-based systems and adjust our evaluation of risk, as necessary.
 As new information and techniques emerge, we update our proprietary models, which are an integral part of our enterprise risk management process and support our long-term financial strategies and objectives.

 For our natural catastrophe exposed business, we seek to limit the amount of exposure we will assume from any one insured or reinsured and the amount of the exposure to catastrophe losses from a single event in any geographic zone.
-Currently, we seek to limit our 1-in-250 year return period net probable maximum loss from a severe catastrophic event in any geographic zone to approximately 25% of total shareholders' equity available to Arch.
+We seek to limit the probable maximum pre-tax loss to a specific level for severe catastrophic events.
+Currently, we seek to limit our 1-in-250 year return period net probable maximum loss from a severe catastrophic event in any geographic zone to approximately 25% of tangible shareholders' equity available to Arch (total shareholders' equity available to Arch Less goodwill and intangible assets).
+We reserve the right to change this threshold at any time.

-Based on in-force exposure estimated as of January 1, 2020, our modeled peak zone catastrophe exposure is a windstorm affecting the Florida Tri-County (Miami, Dade and Broward Counties), with a net probable maximum pre-tax loss of \$612 million representing approximately 6% of our shareholders equity at December 31, 2019, followed by windstorms affecting Northeastern U.S. with net probable maximum pretax losses of \$544 million.
-Our exposures to other perils, such as U.S. earthquake and international events, were less than the exposures arising from U.S. windstorms in both periods.
+Based on in-force exposure estimated as of January 1, 2021, our modeled peak zone catastrophe exposure is a windstorm affecting the Florida Tri-County area, with a net probable maximum pre-tax loss of \$860 million, followed by windstorms affecting Northeastern U.S. and the Gulf of Mexico with net probable maximum pre-tax losses of \$775 million and \$689 million, respectively.
+As of January 1, 2021, our modeled peak zone earthquake exposure (San Francisco area earthquake) represented approximately 65% of our peak zone catastrophe exposure, and our modeled peak zone international exposure (U.K. windstorm) was substantially less than both our peak zone windstorm and earthquake exposures.

-Net probable maximum loss estimates are net of expected reinsurance recoveries, before income tax and before excess reinsurance reinstatement premiums.
+Net probable maximum loss estimates are net of expected reinsurance recoveries before income tax and before excess reinsurance reinstatement premiums.
 Catastrophe loss estimates are reflective of the zone indicated and not the entire portfolio.
 Since windstorms can affect more than one zone and make multiple landfalls, our catastrophe loss estimates include clash estimates from other zones.